 People using the service and relatives we spoke with told us they knew what to do if they had any concerns.
 They also felt confident they would be listened to and their concerns taken seriously and acted upon.
-One person told us, "If you have a problem you can talk to the office, they encourage you to talk to them."
 The provider had systems in place for handling and managing complaints.
-The complaints records we looked at confirmed these were investigated and responded to appropriately.
+The complaints records we looked at confirmed that these were investigated and responded to appropriately.
 Staff we spoke with were aware of the complaints procedure and knew how to respond appropriately to any concerns received.

-Records we looked at showed comments, compliments and complaints were monitored and acted upon.
+Records we looked at showed that comments, compliments and complaints were monitored and acted upon.
 Complaints were handled and responded to appropriately and any changes and learning implemented and recorded.
-For example, we saw, following a concern raised by a relative, a person had their care plan reviewed and their support guidelines amended.
-Staff told us, where necessary, they supported people to raise and discuss any concerns they might have.
+Staff told us that, where necessary, they supported people to raise and discuss any concerns they might have.
 The registered manager showed us the complaints procedure and told us they welcomed people's views about the service.
 They said any concerns or complaints would be taken seriously and dealt with quickly and efficiently, ensuring wherever possible a satisfactory outcome for the complainant.
 They told us they also used satisfaction surveys to gather the views of people, their relatives and other stakeholders, regarding the quality of service provision.
 We saw samples of the most recent questionnaires and the positive responses received.
+This demonstrated the service was responsive and sensitive to people's needs.